ppp-kohe/autogui/README.md

 <img src="docs/images/image-document-h.png" srcset="docs/images/image-document-h.png 1x, docs/images/image-document.png 2x" alt="Document editor">

 Change of the property value will cause replacing the document of the editor.
-So the proeprty needs to hold/return a consistent value for maintaining the editing contents by the user.
+So the property needs to hold/return a consistent value for maintaining the editing contents by the user.

 #### Advice about document properties